JoeBeyrer/SecretKeeper/Sprint1.md

 22. As a user, I want to access the app through the web, so that I can conveniently interface from any device

 ## Planned Issues
-### Password Reset
-- Move SMTP credentials out of mailer.go and into environment variables to prevent secret exposure in version control
-- Add rate limiting to prevent repeated submissions of the same email address from flooding a user's inbox with reset emails
-- Add email verification at signup so that the email stored in the database is confirmed to belong to the user before a reset can be triggered
-- Perhaps move used/expired reset tokens out of the password_resets table into a separate audit log table to keep the active table small and queryable

 ## Successfully Completed
 - Account creation — users can register with a username, email, and password; passwords are hashed with bcrypt before storage